Last Updated on November 20, 2021

 Van dwellers have taken over YouTube.
 Why?
 Because van life is liberating, exhilarating, and travel-centric.
 Outdated housing norms simply don’t work for these folks, and they want to share their forward-thinking way of living with the world.

 Check out some of my favorite van dwelling YouTubers below, and get those inspirational juices flowing.
-Their candid videos always get me fired up and chomping at the bit to get on the road.
+Their candid videos always get me fired up and chomping at the bit to live free and hit the road.

-- Camping With Steve – Known as the Bob Ross of stealth camping, but not a full-time van lifer
+- Camping With Steve – Known as the Bob Ross of stealth camping, but only part time

 - FLORB – Fun channel highlighting not only vans but all different types of alternate living